SoyaChunkz/ADMINISTRATION-OF-PUBLIC-HEALTH-CARE/README.md

-# Project: – Hospital Management System
+# Project: – ADMINISTRATION OF PUBLIC HEALTH CARE
 ### Hospital management system is a java project.
 Here, in this system, you can perform the actions that you usually see in the hospital You can do the following features:

 - Login